JoeChapman/requirejs-library-skeleton/README.md

 ### Headless Browser Testing w/ PhantomJS

 In order for the jasmine task to work properly, [PhantomJS](http://www.phantomjs.org/) must be installed.

-Unfortunately, PhantomJS cannot be installed automatically via npm or grunt, so you need to install it yourself.
-There are a number of ways to install PhantomJS.
+Fortunately, PhantomJS can be installed automatically via npm, so you won't need to install it yourself.
+However, there are a number of ways to install PhantomJS.

 * [PhantomJS and Mac OS X](http://ariya.ofilabs.com/2012/02/phantomjs-and-mac-os-x.html)
 * [PhantomJS Installation](http://code.google.com/p/phantomjs/wiki/Installation) (PhantomJS wiki)